-6.4.4.
-General non-PIV Card Application Authentication
+6.4.1.
+General Application Authentication

-The cardholder must execute the Verify command with the correct PIN (an 8 byte secret) for PIV application or Verify with either the correct 8-20 byte secret, response (challenge encrypted using a TRIPLE-DES/AES key) or fingerprint verification data if a different application is selected other than the PIV application to transition the card state to User authenticated state.
+The cardholder must execute the Verify command with either the correct 8-20 byte secret, response (challenge encrypted using a TRIPLE-DES/AES key) or fingerprint verification data (or a combination of these depending on the access right selected) to transition the card state to User authenticated state.
 In this state, the User can access services provided by SCCOS that require User authentication.